 The best way to hold the responsible party accountable and gain the compensation you’re due is to contact an experienced lawyer as soon as possible.

 A well-qualified sexual assault, abuse, and personal injury lawyer can determine where you need to go for compensation, provide the representation and protection you need throughout the process, ensure that a settlement offer is reasonable and fair, and if it becomes necessary, represent you at trial to get the justice you and your loved ones deserve.

 Upon suffering a physical or sexual assault, there are a number of steps survivors should take as soon as possible:

-If you or a loved one has suffered a sexual assault or an incident of Sexual abuse, Lerners Personal Injury Lawyers can help in a variety of important ways.
+If you or a loved one has experienced sexual assault or abuse, Lerners Personal Injury Lawyers can help in a variety of important ways.
 Our caring and qualified lawyers have a wealth of successful trial experience and a proven track record of helping survivors of physical and sexual assault.
 We know how to handle cases ranging from sexual abuse in the family to institutional abuse.